PhysisProject/interactive-audio-framework/README.md

-physis
+Interactive Audio Framework
 ======

-AudioBridge is created for the Physis project.
+Interactive Audio Framework is created for the Physis project.
+It define an Host/Plug-ins architecture (like VST) dedicated for Interactive audio. (like procedural audio for video games)